There's Good Boos To-Night

-There's Good Boos To-Night is a 1948 animated short directed by Izzy Sparber and narrated by Frank Gallop, featuring Casper the Friendly Ghost.
+There's Good Boos To-Night is a 1948 animated short film directed by Isadore Sparber.
+It was released on April 23, 1948.
+It is the 30th film in the Noveltoons series, featuring Casper the Friendly Ghost.
 It is the second cartoon in the Casper series.
 The title is a play on "There's good news tonight", the sign-on catchphrase of radio commentator Gabriel Heatter.